 The month-day-year format is used by a large number of people speaking English as a foreign language, who adopt Americanisms like these without thinking them through.
 Unfortunately, this is the case even in Europe, despite the fact that every European country–including the UK–officially adopts the day-month-year format.

 So, once again, what is today’s date?
-It is 19 March 2024 (read the nineteenth of March two thousand and twenty-four).
+It is 21 November 2024 (read the twenty-first of November two thousand and twenty-four).

 18 August 2016 at 04:03